10 Best Packaged Potato Side Dishes

 Sizing and Capacity

 Flavor variety and ingredient simplicity often sit on opposite ends of the spectrum.
-A plain buttery homestyle mash gives you the most versatility because you can doctor it up with roasted garlic, cheese, or herbs at home.
-On the other hand, loaded baked potato or au gratin varieties arrive pre-seasoned, which speeds up dinner but locks you into a specific taste.
+A plain buttery homestyle mash gives you the most versatility because you can season it with roasted garlic, cheese, or herbs at home.
+Loaded baked potato or au gratin varieties arrive pre-seasoned, which speeds up dinner but locks you into a specific taste.
 Consider whether you want a blank canvas or a finished dish.

 Texture matters just as much.
 Scalloped and au gratin options deliver thin, layered slices in a creamy sauce, which feels more like a baked casserole.
 Mashed potato pouches produce a smooth or slightly chunky puree depending on the brand and how much liquid you add.
 Hash browns provide a crispy, shredded texture that works for breakfast plates or as a dinner side but require a hot skillet or oven to reach their full potential.